-Today we celebrate a lady who, honestly, it would be easier and much shorter to discuss the things she does NOT do.
+Today we celebrate a lady who, honestly, it would be effortless and much shorter to discuss the things she does NOT do.
 Her passion for conquering new territory is unstoppable.
 Hope Robinson was born in the family house in Goshen, St. Elizabeth, and from that day, she has been impacting the world with her unorthodox approaches to success.

-Hope left Jamaica in 1982 and went to High school in NY, where she graduated with honors as a biology major.
+Hope left Jamaica in 1982 and went to High school in N.Y., where she graduated with honours as a biology major.
 You might be asking, how does someone graduate from high school with honours in Biology?
 Hope explains it this way ” Well, in my high school you could study sciences, and my focus was on that (so I did chemistry and physics but more studies of biological sciences).
 Kids nowadays don’t know what they want, and I knew early so focused on it.”
-To continue on her trajectory, Hope achieved honors in her university studies as well.
+To continue on her trajectory, Hope achieved honours in her university studies as well.
 Hope goes on to explain that the key to her success is God and the Jamaican education in the classroom.
 She wanted to make sure that she pays homage to the people who impacted her life;

 “Appreciation and thanks for who I grew into go to: